michaelblowry/python-course-notes/docs/source/setup_instructions.rst

 .. note:: There were significant changes from Python version 2.7 to Python 3.
 Consequently, the Anaconda people still \
-    make Python 2.7 available for legacy applications that people might still be using.
+    make Python 2.7 available for legacy applications that some people might still be using.
 You should install the newest version, \
     which is currently Python 3.7.